googlearchive/OpenInGoogleMaps-iOS/README.md

 The `OpenInGoogleMapsController` class makes use of the Google Maps URL Scheme.
 If you want to understand how the class works under the hood, we highly recommend reading the [URL Scheme documentation](https://developers.google.com/maps/documentation/ios/urlscheme) first.

 ##Installing OpenInGoogleMapsController
-You can download the `OpenInGoogleMapsController` class, along with a sample app demonstrating its use, from the OpenInGoogleMaps [Github page](http:`OpenInGoogleMapsController`//TODO).
+You can download the `OpenInGoogleMapsController` class, along with a sample app demonstrating its use, from the OpenInGoogleMaps [Github page](https://github.com/googlemaps/OpenInGoogleMaps-iOS).

 To add the class to your Xcode project, simply drag the `OpenInGoogleMapsController` .m and .h files into Xcode.
 Make sure you call `#import OpenInGoogleMapsController.h` where necessary.

+Alternately, if you want to use [CocoaPods](http://cocoapods.org) in your project, you can install the necessary files by adding the following line to your Podfile:

+    pod "OpenInGoogleMaps"

 ###Running the Sample Application
 If you would like to try out the sample application, open `OpenInGoogleMapsSample.xcodeproj` in Xcode.
 You will probably want to run this on a real device, as the simulator does not have Google Maps installed.